HypeCheck

 Does Gatorlyte actually work?

 Yes, Gatorlyte can work for its intended purpose.
-5 of 5 claims are supported.
+2 of 4 claims are fully supported.
+2 are partially supported.